Deep Creek Lake

 - Statewide Personal Watercraft Regulations COMAR .08.18.02 - For users of personal watercraft on Deep Creek Lake.

-- Conservation Easement - If you own, or are considering purchasing, property during the DNR land sale, this easement will control certain aspects of the use of your property.
-Landowners with questions about the easement should contact the Assistant Park Manager for Resource Management at 301-387-4111.
+- Conservation Easement - If you own, or are considering purchasing property during the DNR land sale, this easement will control certain aspects of the use of your property.
+Landowners with questions about the easement should contact the Deep Creek Lake Management Office at 301-387-4111.
 To request approval for improvements to easement property or for the approval of uses associated with private conservation easement parcels adjoining Deep Creek Lake NRMA, a Conservation Easement Alteration application must be submitted.

 - Special Permits and